 The anticipated annual salary range for this position is $70,000 to $93,000.
 NEIWPCC offers an outstanding comprehensive benefits package for eligible employees:

-• Provides 15 paid vacation days, 15 paid sick days, paid holidays and volunteer leave per fiscal year.
+• 15 paid vacation and 15 paid sick days that rollover, as well as paid holidays and volunteer leave.

 To Apply

-Submit your cover letter and resume by email to jobs@neiwpcc.org by February 14, 2024.
+Submit your cover letter and resume by email to jobs@neiwpcc.org.
 Please reference #24-NYC-CRP-DEP-001 in the email subject line.
 Reviewing applications on a rolling basis.
 Accepting applications until the position is filled.

 [Full job description]